chenyx04/Spectral-Stitching/README.md

 ### Input File Format

 The refhap reads format is the same as described in the paper by Duitama et al. (2010) and the documentation of RefHap algorithm.
-A demo file is provided in 'refhapreads_demo.txt'.
+A demo file is provided in `refhapreads_demo.txt`.

 The format of contact map file should be: